62442katieb/papers/journal.md

 ### Methods
 We had a lot of participants (v high powered!) and used fmriprep for preprocessing.

+### Results
+I did what I said I would and I was wrong!
+But publishing null results is good.

+### Discussion
+Sometimes, being wrong is okay.

 ### References
 1. Bottenhorn et al., 2015